nwlandry/a-blue-start/stats.md

 * There are 36,447,725 nodes in the following network
 * There are 2,416,311,437 links in the following network
 * Largest component
-    * The largest strongly connected component contains 20,495,220 users, or 54.7% of extant nodes and 56.2% of following nodes.
+    * The largest strongly connected component contains 20,495,220 users, or 56.2% of following nodes.
-    * The largest weakly connected component contains 36,433,172 users, or 97.3% of extant nodes and 99.96% of following nodes.
+    * The largest weakly connected component contains 36,433,172 users, or 99.96% of following nodes.
 * In-degree
     * minimum is 1
     * maximum is 28,062,787
     * mean is 105.8
     * mean over all extant nodes is 64.53
-    * 14,608,026 extant accounts which have no followers.
+    * 14,640,125 extant accounts which have no followers.
     * 13,608,819 following accounts which have no followers.
 * Out-degree
     * minimum is 1
     * maximum is 844,408
     * mean is 70.38
     * mean over all extant nodes is 64.53
-    * 3,112,871 extant accounts which don't follow anyone.
+    * 3,144,970 extant accounts which don't follow anyone.
     * 2,113,664 following accounts which don't follow anyone.